Looking Back at the 2016 Nevada Small Farm Conference

 Please note that the conference is going to be held in a different area of the casino this year than previous years.
 Look for us in the pavilions near the west tower elevators.

 "This was one of the most enjoyable events celebrating the glory of farming since I was a 4H student attending jamborees and county fairs.
 My family grows a number of organic crops and I was introduced to a number of really useful strategies both for growing and marketing our harvest.
 One strange thing: when searching for information online I discovered that this conference had some very unusual Google results - mainly gambling sites focused on card counting and poker strategies that had nothing to do with the actual events.
-I thought they were due to the fact that the event was being held at a casino, but my website developer told me this is a common problem with Google - and one that can have devastating effect when the misinformation is negative.
+I thought they were due to the fact that the event was being held at a casino, but my website developer told me this is a common problem with Google - and one that can have devastating effect when the misinformation is negative, and you have no way to remove Google search results.
 Like when the search for your name is connected to crimes you never committed because your last name is the same as a criminal, or when personal information is revealed like divorce proceedings, etc. He sent me a link to a webpage that spells out the issues and I shared it with the organizers of the conference.
 They didn't seem to care, since most of the attendees were return patrons, or got their info via word of mouth.
 In any case, the speakers were top notch and it was obvious they had deep experience in the topics they addressed.
 We all had a great time sharing experiences and knowledge."
 Jason Pickle

 Scholarships are available to qualified applicants who request financial assistance to attend the conference.
 Scholarship beneficiaries will pay a reduced registration fee of $40 instead of the full conference fee of $85.